Reach vs. Impressions is a common dilemma causing confusion amongst marketers and social media users alike.

 Impressions don’t show if your tweet has been seen via third-party platforms, via a text preview or as an embed on a website.

 Tweet impressions show the strength of your brand presence.
 Most likely you will have to pair these insights with other metrics such as engagement to get an accurate idea of the relevance of your content.

 Reach Vs. Impressions On Instagram

 Just like Facebook, Instagram defines reach as the unique number of accounts that have seen your post or story, and impressions show the number of times a story or Instagram post has been displayed.

-You can access these metrics by clicking ‘View Insights’ under an Instagram post, or swiping up the story you want to see the performance of.
+If you have Instagram creator account or business profile you can access these metrics by clicking ‘View Insights’ under an Instagram post, or swiping up the story you want to see the performance of.

 As you can see in the image below, when you access the analytics of an Instagram post, you will not only be able to see the reach and impressions but also what percentage of users you reached that were not following you.

 You can also see your impressions broken down by source: hashtags, home, profile, explore or other sources.

 If you want to see a general performance of your posts, you can access your weekly reach and impressions in the Activity tab of Instagram Insights.